camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 ### Intermediate None Events

-Intermediate none events are used as a workaround if you directly want to jump into a sub process.
+Intermediate none events are used as a workaround if you want to directly jump into a sub-process.
 This is actually not valid BPMN 2.0 - but as our core engine can run this pretty well we see this as the smallest trade-off.

 ![Intermediate None Events][5]

 The convention is
 * The *id* of the intermediate event must be MIGRATION_SCENARIO_#{number}, e.g. *MIGRATION_SCENARIO_01*.

 Note that this construct can only be started via a call activity.
-If it is a top level process, use a message start event and route the flow to the according sub process where you might have to add xome XOR-Gateway.
+If it is a top level process, use a message start event and route the flow to the according sub-process where you might have to add an XOR-Gateway.

 Example (see [process-b.bpmn](src/main/resources/example/process-b.bpmn)):